-ICD-9 was out of date.
-The world has changed over the past twenty years, especially healthcare and technology, which means that changes were needed in diagnosis coding.
-The ICD-9 to ICD-10 transition was intended to update diagnosis coding and better reflect current medical diagnoses, practices, techniques, and technology.
-The increased level of data collection with ICD-10 allows healthcare providers to:
+ICD-9 is out of date.
+Everything in the world has changed over the past twenty years, especially healthcare and technology, which means changes are needed in diagnosis coding.
+The ICD-9 to ICD-10 transition is intended to update diagnosis coding and better reflect current medical diagnoses, practices, techniques, and technology.
+The increased level of data collection with ICD-10 will allow healthcare providers to:

 Improve quality measurement

 Improve tracking and response to public health issues and outbreaks

 Expand the detail relevant to ambulatory and managed care encounters

 You should begin planning for your practice’s ICD-10 transition, if you haven’t already.
 MediTouch is ready for ICD-10 and has been for several months.
 However, there are other aspects of the conversion that your practice will need to address, including staff and provider ICD-10 training, internal testing and cash flow.
 As noted on the HealthFusion blog, the steps you should take include:

 Evaluate the expected impact on your practice

 Take the time now to develop a written timeline with a team designated to implement it, and your ICD-10 transition will go much more smoothly.
 See our blog for additional tips on planning.